projectestac/xtecblocs/src/wp-content/plugins/multisite-clone-duplicator/readme.txt

 5. **Log warning**

 == Changelog ==

+= 1.3.2 =
+* Bugfix : Check on admin referer broke some admin page

+= 1.3.1 =
+* Bugfix : Compatibility with PHP 5.2

+= 1.3.0 =
+* Added wp-cli site duplicate subcommand
+* Added default options in network settings pannel
+* Languages : added translation for spanish, lithuanian and greek
+* Bugfix : Using backtricks on CREATE TABLE LIKE
+* Bugfix : Remove HyperDB compat. : it made some bug on schema / table selection

 = 1.2.0 =
 * Bugfix : duplication of tables without primary key / with several primary keys was causing SQL error